SEED

 Stock:

-~ TOPSETTING, WALKING or TREE ONIONS grown from Sets ~
+TOPSETTING, WALKING or TREE ONIONS

-Mixed Top Setting Tree Onions
+Mixed Top-Setting Tree Onions

 plant pictureplant pictureHere we have a botanical oddity for you.
 Topsetting onions are a class of bunching onions that are, well, a bit confused.